marquiz/node-feature-discovery/docs/get-started/introduction.md

 ---

 This software enables node feature discovery for Kubernetes.
 It detects hardware features available on each node in a Kubernetes cluster, and advertises those features using node labels.

 NFD consists of two software components:
-1. **nfd-master** is responsible for labeling Kubernetes node objects
-2. **nfd-worker** is detects features and communicates them to nfd-master.
-   One instance of nfd-worker is supposed to be run on each node of the cluster
+1. nfd-master
+2. nfd-worker

 ## NFD-Master

+Nfd-master is the daemon responsible for communication towards the Kubernetes API.
+That is, it receives labeling requests from the worker and modifies node objects accordingly.

 ## NFD-Worker

+Nfd-worker is a daemon responsible for feature detection.
+It then communicates the information to nfd-master which does the actual node labeling.
+One instance of nfd-worker is supposed to be running on each node of the cluster,

 ## Feature Discovery